Fauna v10 Python client driver (current)

 Connect to Fauna

-Each Fauna query is an independently authenticated request to the Query HTTP API endpoint.
+Each Fauna query is an independently authenticated request to the Core HTTP API’s Query endpoint.
 You authenticate with Fauna using an authentication secret.

 Get an authentication secret